 Well, in my professional life I write and argue for strong moral purpose and fairness.
 I challenge racism, injustice and weak argument and often do so without hesitation and I do it calmly and confidently.
 But here we were, deliberately away from “all that” to relax and enjoy some unstressed holiday time together.
 So, in the end, to my shame, I did nothing.
-The moral?
+I have had sleepless nights since.
 Silence is not always golden.